shenge86/pythonhelpers/README.md

 # pythonhelpers
+## What is this?
-Helpful Python scripts for general usage -- logging, examing and manipulating data
+These are helpful (hopefully) Python scripts for general usage -- logging, examing and manipulating data